Tvedestrand Municipality: Name

 The town and municipality is named after the old Tveite farm (Þveitar) since that is the location of the present town of Tvedestrand.
 The first element is the farm name which is the genitive case of the word þveit which means "clearing" or "small farm".
 The last element is strǫnd which means "beach" or "strand".
 Thus this is the beach of the Tveit farm.

 Coat of arms

 The coat of arms was granted on 4 April 1986.
 The official blazon is "Azure, a tern volant argent" (I blått en oppflyvende sølv terne).
 This means the arms have a blue field (background) and the charge is a tern, a type of local seabird.
 The tern has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the tern were chosen to represent the sea since the municipality was historically dependent on it for its economy.
 The arms were designed by Daniel Rike.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Tvedestrand.
+The Church of Norway has three parishes (sokn) within Tvedestrand Muncipality.
 It is part of the Aust-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.